LS-MicroFrontEnd/Docs.LS.Github/README.md

 ```

 ### Same cases
-**If you did a pull when the local repository and the remote repository has diferents files**
+**If you did a pull when the local repository and the remote repository has diferents files return error **
 ```
 git pull origin "name brach" --allow-unrelated-histories
 ```